Nissi (musician): Performances

 Nissi announced her inaugural headline performance at Sounds Of Brazil (SOBs) in New York.
 The event took place on March 15, 2024, marking a milestone in her career.

+Awards and Recognition

 On March 5, 2025, at the Forbes Africa women Leading Summit in Pretoria, South Africa, Nissi Ogulu was presented with the ‘Youth Icon Award’ in recognition of her work in music, art, and electric vehicle innovation.
 During the event, she addressed topics related to Africa’s future, sustainability, and women’s leadership.